Playify/PlayifyRpc_CSharp/README.md

 Using `http://127.0.0.1:4590/rpc/EXPRESSION/void` you don't get any response back ([HTTP Status Code 204](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/204)).

+Using `http://127.0.0.1:4590/rpc/EXPRESSION/download=test.txt` you get the response as file download<br/>
+Using `http://127.0.0.1:4590/rpc/EXPRESSION/file=test.html` you open the response directly in the browser

 # Server

 The RPC Server is only available for C#, clients are available in other languages as well.
 The server should run on a